Ne0nguy/ItemType/README.md

 # ItemType
- a World of Warcraft addon by Ne0nguy (Ryan West)
+ A World of Warcraft addon by Ne0nguy (Ryan West)

 ## About ItemType:
 This addon adds the Item Type and Item Subtype to tooltips.